 Additionally, employees sharing a seemingly innocent post that points to an upcoming merger or corporate acquisition on their personal social media account (e.g. LinkedIn) can easily translate to parlaying insider information.
 These are just a few examples highlighting the dangers of social media without an IG policy & surveillance mechanism in place to prevent mishaps like these.

-With all this mind, organizations should consider the following questions as they work to evaluate and improve both their cybersecurity and IG policies for the new normal:
+With all this mind, organisations should consider the following questions as they work to evaluate and improve both their cybersecurity and IG policies for the new normal:

 - Do we need to capture or monitor Teams, Slack, Zoom, collaboration tools or enterprise social media apps?

-- Has the marketing department authorized key individuals to post campaigns, news, product launches, events and other information on LinkedIn, Facebook, Twitter, WhatsApp or other channels?
+- Has the marketing department authorised key individuals to post campaigns, news, product launches, events and other information on LinkedIn, Facebook, Twitter, WhatsApp or other channels?